gappuser/qryptr/README.md

 ## hardware
 We chose a microcontroller platform to minimize platform complexity: the RP2040.

-QR codes are read using a hardware camera, the GM-803.
+QR codes are read using a hardware camera, the GM-803, available on aliexpress.

-We are using the Sharp LS027B7DH01 display.
+We are using the Sharp LS027B7DH01 display, available on aliexpress.

 Hardware designs are available in the /hardware folder.
 These can be used to improve the design or to order the hardware on jlcpcb.com directly.
 Alternatively, you can view these at the following urls: